explodinglabs/jsonrpcserver/doc/api.md

 ## Exceptions

-See the [list of exceptions](exceptions.html) raised by jsonrpcserver.
+See the list of exceptions raised by jsonrpcserver [here](exceptions.html).